Jenstarcodes/Code-Refactor/README.md

 ## **Description**

- For this project consisted of an existing computer code ("starter code") was provided for restructuring.
-The end goal was to improve the internal structure (i.e. design, formatting, software implementation) without compromising the original external behavior and funtionality.
+ For this project an existing computer code ("starter code") was provided for restructuring.
+The end goal was to improve the internal structure (i.e. design, formatting, software implementation) without compromising the original external behavior and functionality.

 ## **User Story**